openhab/openhabian/docs/openhabian.md

 {: #changelog}
 #### Where can I find a changelog for openHABian?

-The official changelog announcements are posted [here](https://community.openhab.org/t/13379/1) and [here](https://github.com/openhab/openhabian/releases), be sure to check these out regularly.
+The official changelog announcements are posted [here](https://community.openhab.org/t/13379/1) and [here](https://github.com/openhab/openhabian/releases), be sure to check these out for your version.
 If you want to stay in touch with all the latest code changes under the hood, see the [commit history](https://github.com/openhab/openhabian/commits/master) for openHABian.
 You'll also see added commits when executing the "Update" function within the openHABian Configuration Tool.